lmz123321/proxy_causal_discovery/README.md

 ## Proximal Causal Discovery
 This repository contains the official implementations for the following papers:
 - Mingzhou Liu et al. [Causal Discovery from Subsampled Time Series with Proxy Variables](https://arxiv.org/abs/2305.05276).
 NeurIPS 2023.
-- Mingzhou Liu et al. [Causal Discovery with Unobserved Variables: A Proxy Variable Approach](https://arxiv.org/abs/2305.05281). arXiv preprint arXiv:2305.05281.
+- Mingzhou Liu et al. [Causal Discovery with Unobserved Variables: A Proxy Variable Approach](https://arxiv.org/abs/2305.05281).
+ICML 2024.
 ## Time Series Discovery

 - ``simulation`` contains the code I use for synthetic study in the paper